1. What the E-rater Grades

 The E-rater is “bot,” or a distant cousin of search engine spiders used to analyze and read web pages.
 The E-rater will read your essays and look for phrases that indicate competent reasoning.

-The E-rater uses a stored battery of hundreds graded essays for each of the 280 essay questions (this is part of the reason that GMAT essays haven’t changed in years, to do so would require re-programming the E-rater).
+The E-rater uses a stored database of hundreds of graded essays for each of the 280 essay questions.
+(This is part of the reason that GMAT essays haven’t changed in years; to do so would require re-programming the E-rater.)
 The E-rater has sample 1, 2, 3, 4, 5, and 6 score essays for each topic.
-The E-rater will evaluate your essay in terms of the stored essays in the E-rater’s database.
+The E-rater will evaluate your essay in terms of the stored essays in the database.
 If the essay you wrote resembles the stored “6” essays in the E-rater’s database, you will get that score.
 If your essay better resembles the “5’s” in the E-rater’s memory, you will get a “5” from the E-rater.

-That is why it is so important to read the 20 sample essays we have.
-You will see how well written arguments are structured and you will learn the proper style necessary to impress both the E-rater and the human grader.
+That is why it is so important to read our 20 sample essays.
+You will see how well-written arguments are structured, and you will learn the proper style necessary to impress both the E-rater and the human grader.